 The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025 (P.L.
 119-21), is the most significant federal tax legislation since the Tax Cuts and Jobs Act of 2017.
 It permanently extended most TCJA provisions scheduled to expire at the end of 2025, added several new deductions, and made structural changes to the tax code.

-For New Jersey residents, the analysis is complicated by NJ’s selective conformity to federal law.
+For New Jersey residents, the analysis is complicated by NJ's selective conformity to federal law.
 When Congress changes a federal provision, NJ independently decides whether to adopt, reject, or modify it.
 As of March 2026, NJ has not enacted conforming legislation for most OBBBA provisions.
-This means your NJ return may look very different from your federal return — sometimes in your favor, sometimes not.
+This means your NJ return may look very different from your federal return - sometimes in your favor, sometimes not.
+Our tax preparation services account for every federal-NJ disconnect covered below.

 OBBBA at a Glance: NJ Impact Summary